 So, Let’s consider: Some reasons to avoid Timeshares

-Ok so we’ve all heard of them.
+Ok, so we’ve all heard of them.
 Frankly you can’t go on a decent vacation to any resort and not have some high pressure attempt to sell you one.
-Usually for free tickets to some tourist trap or another, and OH, if your spouse is with you they MUST attent with you…it’s all part of the high ressure sales scheme to snooker you into buying
+Usually for free tickets to some tourist trap or another, and OH, if your spouse is with you they MUST attend with you…it’s all part of the high reassure sales scheme to snooker you into buying

 The schemes have changed over the years.
 You used to have deeded property, now you buy “points” or whatever, depending on what the scheme, uh, plan, actually is that’s being pitched.

 You’ll be told perhaps as many have been in the past that they’re “GREAT investments…”, “you can pass them along to your family…”, “they’re going to increase in value…” and any of many other lines designed to make you fork over a lot of dough for some expensive stuff.